Non-imaging metasurface design for collimated beam shaping: Theoretical framework

 We assume that the metasurface is a refractor, which transmits all incident light and is lossless.
 Metasurfaces with near unity transmission and $2\pi$ phase coverage can be realized with high-refractive-index dielectrics using Huygens'-type~\cite{Decker:15,Raza2020} and nanopost metaatoms~\cite{Arbabi2015}.
 Energy conservation then dictates that the power incident on the metasurface is equal to the power received at the target~\cite{Wu:13a}

-where $S_1$ and $S_2$ denote the metasurface and target widths, respectively, and $\left|\frac{\partial t_x}{\partial x}\right|$ is the Jacobian describing the change of variable from the target coordinate $t_x$ to the metasurface coordinate $x$.
+where $W$ and $T$ denote the widths of the metasurface and target plane, respectively, and $\left|\frac{\partial t_x}{\partial x}\right|$ is the Jacobian describing the change of variable from the target coordinate $t_x$ to the metasurface coordinate $x$.
 Physically, the Jacobian describes the ray expansion or contraction due to the refraction by the metasurface.
-Equation~(\ref{eq:EconvGlobal}) requires that the power is locally conserved
+Equation~(\ref{eq:EconvGlobal}) requires that the power is locally conserved and results in the differential equation

+where we have lifted the absolute value of the Jacobian.
+The proper choice of sign in Eq.~(\ref{eq:EconvLocal}) is connected to the boundary conditions, which we discuss in detail later.

-The aim is to establish a coordinate relationship between the metasurface and target planes.
+Our aim now is to establish a relationship between the target coordinate $t_x$ and the metasurface phase profile $\phi(x)$.
 From geometrical considerations (Fig.~\ref{fig:CoverImage}), we obtain

 where $\boldsymbol{\mathrm{O}}=(O_x,O_z)$ is the unit vector describing the direction of the refracted ray.
-The direction of the refracted ray is determined by its wave vector $\boldsymbol{\mathrm{k_r}}$, which, in turn, is found from the generalized law of refraction~\cite{Aieta:12a,Castaneda-Almanza:22}.
-Since the incident beam impinges normally and the metasurface is flat, the direction of the refracted ray is solely determined by the metasurface phase gradient as
+The direction of the refracted ray is determined by its wave vector $\boldsymbol{\mathrm{k_r}} = (k_x,k_z)$, which is found from the generalized law of refraction.
+For a normally-incident beam, the generalized law of refraction in one dimension can be expressed as $\frac{\partial\phi}{\partial x} = k_x$, where $\phi(x)$ is the phase imparted by the metasurface~\cite{Aieta:12a, Moreno2020, Castaneda-Almanza:22}.
+The direction of the refracted ray is therefore determined by the metasurface phase gradient as

-Here, we have introduced a scaled wavelength-independent phase $\Tilde{\phi} =\phi/(n_0k_0)$, where $k_0$ is the vacuum wave number and $n_0$ is the refractive index of the medium between the metasurface and the target plane.
-Combining Eqs.~(\ref{eq:CoordinatesDone}-\ref{eq:Ovec}), we evaluate the Jacobian in Eq.~\eqref{eq:EconvLocal} to arrive at
+Here, we have introduced a scaled wavelength-independent phase $\Phi(x) =\phi(x)/(n_0k_0)$, where $n_0$ is the refractive index of the medium between the metasurface and the target plane, and $k_0=2\pi/\lambda$ is the vacuum wavenumber.
+Combining Eqs.~(\ref{eq:CoordinatesDone}-\ref{eq:Ovec}), we arrive at an expression for the phase gradient in terms of the target coordinate

-Equation~(\ref{Eq:FinalModel}) is our main result and is a nonlinear differential equation for the metasurface phase profile, given a known input intensity profile $I(x)$ and a desired target intensity profile $E(t_x)$.
-We note that only the phase gradient $\partial\Tilde{\phi}/\partial x$ impacts the beam shaping, as the phase itself does not explicitly appear in Eq.~(\ref{Eq:FinalModel}).
-We exploit this in the numerical implementation described in Sec.~\ref{Sec:Num}.
+Equations~(\ref{eq:EconvLocal}) and (\ref{eq:gradient}) constitute the basis of our theoretical framework.
+The solution to Eq.~(\ref{eq:EconvLocal}) provides the target coordinate $t_x(x)$ for a desired beam shaping functionality, which is specified through the incident intensity $I(x)$ and output intensity $E(t_x)$.
+Once the target coordinate is obtained, Eq.~(\ref{eq:gradient}) provides the phase gradient, from which we obtain the metasurface phase profile through integration.